 - A stack space

-All the threads are independent of each other so they share the code, data, OS resources etc.
+Threads are not independent of each other as they share the code, data, OS resources etc.

 Similarity between Threads and Processes –